-The MSCI All Country World ex-US Index is a free float-adjusted market capitalization index that is designed to measure equity market performance in the global developed and emerging markets, excluding the US.
-The Index consists of 48 developed and emerging market countries.
 The MSCI EAFE Index (Europe, Australasia, Far East) is a free float-adjusted market capitalization index that is designed to measure developed market equity performance, excluding the US and Canada.
 The Index consists of 21 developed market countries.
-You cannot invest directly in these Indices.
+You cannot invest directly in this Index.